-North Central University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
+North Central University is accredited by the Higher Learning Commission.
 This association is a participating member of the Council on Higher Education.

 North Central University is listed in the directory of Accredited Institutions of Postsecondary Education and Programs.
 This directory is published by the American Council on Education.

 Questions pertaining to accrediting issues may be directed to the Vice President of Academic Affairs.
 Questions pertaining to the conformity of North Central University to the criteria of the Higher Learning Commission may be directed to the Higher Learning Commission which is located at:

 The primary goal of accreditation is to ensure that the education provided by colleges and universities meets acceptable levels of quality.
 Accreditation helps students identify high quality institutions, helps with the transfer of credits from institution to institution, creates goals for quality improvement, and provides as one of several considerations used as a basis for determining eligibility for Federal assistance.

 NCU is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.
 The Higher Learning Commission accredits, and thereby grants membership in the Commission, degree-granting post secondary educational institutions in the north and central regions of the U.S.

 Link to the Higher Learning Commission - http://www.ncahlc.org/